contentauth/dash.js/samples/c2pa/README.md

 });
 ```

-We first important the library responsible for the C2PA validation:
+First, this line imports the library responsible for the C2PA validation:

 ```javascript
 import {c2pa_init} from './c2pa-plugin.js';
 ```

-Next, we create the DASH player (in this case, a standard DASH player):
+Next, this line creates the DASH player (in this case, a standard DASH player):

 ```javascript
 var dashPlayer = dashjs.MediaPlayer().create();
 ```

-Similarly to the native implementation case, we create the `video.js` player and the C2PA player, responsible for the UI component:
+Similarly to the native implementation case, these lines create the `video.js` player and the C2PA player, responsible for the UI component:

 ```javascript
 var videoJsPlayer = videojs('videoPlayer', {fluid: true});